If you have lots of money and you are okay with just getting it taken away from you, go ahead and ignore this article.

-So if you don't have that kind of money lying around, why are you driving around uninsured?
+If you don't have all that cash, why are you driving around uninsured?

 So, DO.
 NOT.
 TAKE.
 A. SINGLE.
 DELIVERY until you know about your own coverage and until you have made sure you are covered.